 - 8.1 All children have an entitlement to a broad and balanced curriculum, which is differentiated to enable them to: - Understand the relevance and purpose of learning activities; - Experience levels of understanding and rates of progress that bring feelings of success and achievement. - 8.2 Teachers use a range of strategies to meet children's special educational needs.
-Lessons have clear learning Intentions (LI); we use a variety of teaching methods

-- to support children's learning, every lesson includes many forms of different visual representation to help children see clearly the aim of their learning.
+Lessons have clear learning Intentions (LI); we use a variety of teaching methods to support children's learning, every lesson includes many forms of different visual representation to help children see clearly the aim of their learning.
 Where necessary we differentiate work appropriately, and we use assessment to inform the next stage of learning.
-Teachers complete a 'Quality First Teaching' document highlighting all of the strategies they have used in the classroom. - 8.3 Once a child becomes an SEN Concern (Level 2) the SENCo is informed of strategies and interventions that are being used to enhance the learning and progress of the child.
-A case study is also completed.
+Teachers complete a 'Quality First Teaching' document highlighting all of the strategies they have used in the classroom. - 8.3 Once a child's progress becomes an SEN Concern (Level 2) the SENCo is informed of strategies and interventions that are being used to enhance the learning and progress of the child.
+Each pupil at Amber is tracked closely and evidence of progress is identified through the use of the independent application of skills during independent activities set by the class teacher.
 Children who have previously been at Level 3 automatically move to level 2 once they no longer meet the requirements for Level 3 support.
-All children at level 2 or above on the Graduated Response will have their interventions closely monitored to ensure that progress is being made and that the intervention if relevant to the specific needs of each individual pupil.
-This is achieved through individualised SMART Targets. - All Children at level 2 (and Level 3) have a case study of their individual needs and support tracked. - 8.4 Once a child is at SEND Support (Level 3) on the Graduated response discussions will be held with parents and a history of the child's needs are discussed.
+All children at level 2 or above on the Graduated Response will have their interventions closely monitored to ensure that progress is being made and that the intervention if relevant to the specific needs of - 8.4 Once a child is at SEND Support (Level 3; tracked Red on the class tracking document.)
+Discussions will be held with parents and a history of the child's needs are discussed.
 This could be relevant health implications or social elements that may be relevant and potentially causing a barrier to progress.
-The Case Study is updated regularly and discussed at each SEN review meeting held with parents.
-Targets for pupils are discussed and appropriate interventions and support are identified and timetabled in to the school week. - 8.5 We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
+A support Plan is put in place and discussed at each SEN review meeting which is held with parents/carers.
+Targets for pupils are discussed along with the effectiveness of interventions and support.
+The support is timetabled throughout the school week along with the frequency of support. - 8.5 We support children in a manner that acknowledges their entitlement to share the same learning experiences that their peers enjoy.
 Wherever possible, we do not withdraw children from the classroom.
 There are times, though, when to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the classroom.